Spoiler alert: there’s no set rule-book when it comes to finding freelance writing gigs as a newbie.

 Finding freelance writing gigs for beginners 101: freelance marketplaces.

 Sure, freelance marketplaces are a bit like marmite: you either love ’em or you hate ’em.
 However, they’re pretty handy if you’ve only just begun to carve your path in the freelancing world.

-From Upwork to Guru, Freelancer and Fiverr, there are a few different options to choose from.
-Personally, I found that my client base grew significantly when I worked across multiple freelance platforms at the very first stage of my freelance writing journey.
+From Upwork to Guru, Freelancer to Fiverr, there are a fair few options to choose from.
+Personally, I found that my client base grew significantly when I worked across multiple freelance platforms at the early stages of my freelance writing journey.

-Upwork, in particular, helped me generate an abundance of client leads, which then led to bigger and better things later on down the line.
+Upwork, in particular, helped me to build my writing portfolio and generate an abundance of client leads, which then led to bigger and better things later on down the line.

 2. Freelance Job Boards

 Freelance writing job boards, such as ProBlogger, BloggingPro and Freelance Writing Gigs, offer higher quality postings than freelance marketplaces and also provide less competition for each job.